What is Transforming Touch?

 This modality was developed by Dr. Stephen Terrell, who found that approaches such as talk therapy and certain types of somatic work aren’t very effective in healing developmental trauma.
 In this model, we understand that chronic stress, fear, and trauma affect our ability to grow, learn, explore, and relate.
 And as we heal and begin to have more regulation on board, we develop more capacity for all aspects of life.

-Transforming Touch®
+Transforming Touch® Therapy: Hands-On Healing for

 Transforming Touch® is an attachment-focused, neurophysiological modality utilizing hands-on healing to gently intervene with the client’s nervous system.
 Most developmental trauma happens very early in life before verbal communication has developed.
 Trauma is stored in the part of our nervous system that is not cognitive.
 In other words, we can’t think our way through it.
 Touch is our first language and is often the missing piece needed for healing.
 Transforming Touch therapy holds the container for safety to develop both in the mind and in the body which allows for subtle awareness of inner experiences, repairing attachment and strengthening capacity for self-regulation.

-Who could benefit from Transforming Touch?
+Who Benefits from Transforming Touch® Therapy?

 Anxiety or Depression